Influence of the majority group on individual judgments in online spontaneous conversations: Introduction

 We draw on established work in cognitive and social psychology concerning collective conformity (Section \ref{sec:theoretical_framework}) and we investigate the applicability of offline socially grounded theories to online interactions.
 We consider the two following competing hypotheses:

 \begin{quote} \textbf{H1:} When the group judgment is publicly disclosed, individual judgments collectively \textit{converge} towards it.
-Social norms of collective \textit{conformity} hold for online, anonymous, and spontaneous conversations. \end{quote} \begin{quote} \textbf{H2:} When the group judgment is publicly disclosed, individual judgments collectively \textit{diverge} from it.
+Social norms of collective \textit{conformity} hold for online anonymous and spontaneous conversations. \end{quote} \begin{quote} \textbf{H2:} When the group judgment is publicly disclosed, individual judgments collectively \textit{diverge} from it.
 The online scenario, favoring disinhibition, exerts a strong influence on individual behavior thus confirming the occurrence of \textit{anti-conformity} norms. \end{quote}

-We study the \textit{group} influence on individuals in \textit{spontaneous} and \textit{anonymous} conversations on social media platforms, focusing our attention on discussions around everyday dilemmas (Section \ref{subsec:data}).
-We start with measuring the individual exposure to the group by leveraging digital traces provided by the platform.
-By exploiting this information as the ground truth of both individual and majority judgment, we bypass any uncertainty, ambiguity, or approximation in our measurement (Section \ref{subsec:measuring_judg_and_op}).
+We study the \textit{group} influence on individuals in anonymous and spontaneous conversations on social media platforms, focusing our attention on discussions around everyday dilemmas (Section \ref{subsec:data}).
+We start with assessing the individual exposure to the group by leveraging digital traces provided by the platform.
+These traces include explicit and unambiguous stances of the judgments expressed by users.
+We directly exploit such stances as the ground truth of both individual and majority judgment.
+In this way, we avoid introducing uncertainty, ambiguity, or approximation in quantifying user stances (Section \ref{subsec:measuring_judg_and_op}).

 Then, we measure the \textit{change} of both individual judgments' formation and expression after the exposure to the majority group.
 To compare judgments' \textit{formation} before and after the group exposure, we compute the disagreement of a discussion as the multi-label entropy of the judgments expressed before and after.
 This measure represents a proxy for conformity effect (Section \ref{subsec:judgment_disagreement}).
 To quantify the collective influence exerted on individual judgments, we employ a Bayesian multivariate regression approach (Section \ref{subsec:model}), conducting the analysis at the group level.
-Subsequently, in order to examine judgments' \textit{expression}, we conduct a linguistic analysis on the motivations around individual judgments, expressed in the text (Section \ref{subsec:text-analysis}).
-Finally, we assess the discrepancy in such expression following exposure to group influence.
+Subsequently, we compare the distribution of judgments before and after the majority (Section \ref{subsec:rdd}) to further analyze the shifts in judgments expression after the exposure.
+Finally, in order to examine judgments' \textit{expression}, we conduct a linguistic analysis on the motivations around individual judgments, expressed in the text (Section \ref{subsec:text-analysis}).
+We conclude by assessing the discrepancy in such expression following exposure to group influence.